 how God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good and healing all who were oppressed by the devil, for God was with Him.Acts 10:38

-The testimony of what Jesus did in your life is incredibly powerful.
-This is because when you testify about what Jesus did, the same anointing that set you free, becomes available to the listener if they mix it with faith.
+The testimony of what Jesus did in your life is compelling.
+Your testimony is powerful because when you testify about what Jesus did, the same anointing that set you free becomes available to the listener if they mix it with faith.

 As well as this, Revelation 19 teaches us that the testimony of Jesus is the spirit of prophecy.
 So when we tell of what Jesus has done in our lives, we are giving the testimony of Jesus.
 We will discuss this in detail in Evangelism and the Anointing.